nbarbettini/Intro-Web-Series/Day 3/README.md

 ## Introducing Math.random()

-Javascript has many math functions that can work with numbers.
+JavaScript has many math functions that can work with numbers.
 (Numbers can be integers or floating point numbers and unlike nearly all other computer languages, you don't have to treat them differently.)

 If you are wanting to do something fun to a web page, adding randomness by the ```Math.random``` function.
 Calling Math.random returns a random number between 0 and 1.
 You need to multiply it by the array length, and then turn it into an integer in order to use it to get a value from an array.
 Math.floor takes a floating point number and drops the fraction portion (For example, Math.floor(1.99) returns 1.